dnwillia-work/dnwillia-work/README.md

 ## Brief introduction

 Hello!
-My name is [Dan Williams](https://www.linkedin.com/in/dan-williams-3011aa8/) and I'm a research director and mechanical engineer that works for Ansys Inc in Waterloo, Ontario, Canada.
+My name is [Dan Williams](https://www.linkedin.com/in/dan-williams-3011aa8/) and I'm a research director and mechanical engineer that works for [Ansys Inc[(www.ansys.com) in Waterloo, Ontario, Canada.

 ### My professional background